devsecops-workshop/workshop-guide/content/5-gitops/_index.md

     --namespace=deepspace-int
 ```
 - Go to ArgoCD URL (The is new shortcut at the top right menu with the squares)
-- User is admin and password will be in namespace openshift-gitops in Secret openshift-gitops-cluster
+- User is admin and password will be in the secret `openshift-gitops-cluster` in the namespace `openshift-gitops`
-- Create App
+- Create an App
   - Application name : quarkus-options
   - Project : default
+  - Sync: Automatic
   - Self Heal true
   - Repo URL : https://repository-gitea.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git
   - Path : environments/dev